epiverse-trace/tutorials/instructors/03-practical-chains.md

   the estimated dispersion parameters: A small proportion of clusters generating most of new cases produces a more skewed histogram, and a lowest estimate of dispersion parameter.
-- About probabilty of new cases from transmission cluster of size at least 10 cases, and the recommending backward tracing strategy:
+- About probability of new cases from transmission cluster of size at least 10 cases, and the recommending backward tracing strategy:
   - set 1: 89%, yes.
   - set 2: 38%, probably no?